 A change request should be shared with the entire team.
 They can all respond to the three core questions at the heart of any change request: What is the change?
 What is the benefit?
 How important is it?

 Think of what a project would be like without a change request form.
-Imagine the chaos that would ensure if every time someone wanted to change something they texted you or pulled you aside or, worse, didn’t even include you in their thoughts.
+Imagine the chaos that would ensue if every time someone wanted to change something they texted you or pulled you aside or, worse, didn’t even include you in their thoughts.
 As a project leader, you want to know the concerns or needs of the client and team, and then put them into a process to control the outcome.
 That’s a change request.

 How to Use Our Change Request Template